opendaylight/docs/docs/release-process/managed-release.rst

 artifacts included in the final distribution, they need only follow the Requirements for Unmanaged Projects above by the deadlines.
 Note that Unmanaged Projects will not have any leeway for missing deadlines.
-If projects are not in the final distribution by one week before RC0 their artifacts will not be included in the final release, but they may still publish artifacts and help their consumers install them out-of-band.
+If projects are not in the final distribution by one week before code freeze their artifacts will not be included in the final release, but they may still publish artifacts and help their consumers install them out-of-band.